Great Smoky Mountains National Park, TN

-Join Hark Erdmann in exploring this wonderful national park where you will see ridge upon ridge of forest that straddles the border between North Carolina and Tennessee.
+Join Hank Erdmann and Tom Haxby in exploring this wonderful national park where you will see ridge upon ridge of forest that straddles the border between North Carolina and Tennessee.
 World renowned for its diversity of plant and animal life, the beauty of its ancient mountains, and the quality of its remnants of Southern Appalachian mountain culture, this is America’s most visited national park.
 This Regional Event is being held in conjunction with the NANPA Nature Photography Celebration in Asheville, NC., April 19-21, 2020.

 Just the Facts –

 Leaders: Hank Erdmann, Tom Haxby

 Cost: $495 NANPA member; $ 695 non-members.

 Maximum number attendees: 24

 2020 Great Smoky Mountains National Park Regional Event Cancellation and No Refund Policy: NANPA will not offer any refunds for registrations for this event regardless of when the cancellation is made or the reason for the cancellation.
 NANPA reserves the right to cancel any event or activity due to insufficient registration or any unforeseen circumstances.
 NANPA will offer refunds if NANPA has to cancel the event.
 It also has the right to substitute presenters if those originally scheduled cannot attend.
 Registrants may purchase event insurance as part of the registration process through NANPA’s partner, Allianz.
 More information on this option will be shown during the checkout process for the event registration.

 NOTE: If you do not purchase event insurance at the time that you pay for your registration, you will NOT be able to go back and purchase it with Allianz later.